-The objectives and goals established for this program include providing intensive case management to homeless clients staying overnight in the emergency shelters.
+The objectives and goals established for this program include providing intensive case management to homeless clients staying in the Shelter in Place Operations.
 The Foundation receives funding from the Mayor’s Office of Housing and Community Development (MOHCD).
 We are linked to array of intensive case management and support services, such as substance abuse, job training, and housing searches for the chronically homeless.
 The program is staffed by a case manager.

 Homeless Storage Facility

 This program employs two staff to monitor and assist homeless clients store their personal belongings at 350 Jones Street in San Francisco for up to six months.
 If for longer periods, they re-apply for an extension.

 For the Thanksgiving and Christmas Holiday Seasons, the Foundation distributes hundreds of toys and food baskets to needy families in the Bay View Hunters Point and surrounding communities.
 Financial and in-kind support for the baskets is provided by the Walter and Elise HAAS Fund, the San Francisco Food Bank, and volunteers from neighboring churches and surrounding communities.
 Toys are provided by the Jerry Rice Toy Drive, various Fraternities and Sororities, Police and Fire Departments.

 Safety Net Services

 This program, funded by the Walter and Elise HAAS Fund with generous grants over the past four (4) years, provides safety net services for San Franciscans in need.
 The needs are food, shelter, counseling and case management services through our multiple support services programs.
 These services are provided to individuals, families and youth to help meet their basic needs.